-TANT has achieved a lot since it was formed earlier this century.
+TANT has worked tirelessly and achieved a lot since it was formed 20 years ago.

 TANT is born